Credit Cards For Pensioners & Retirees

 To apply for a credit card as a pensioner, follow these steps.

-Note that the bank may try to contact you for more information before they can make a decision.
+Note that the bank may try to contact you for more information before a decision is made.

 Help choosing a credit card for pensioners